What Does Woodworm Look Like?

 How to look out for woodworm

 You can see when woodworm is present when there are tiny holes in the wood and a cloud of powdery dust.
 Holes are usually about 1-2mm in diameter.
-Below we’ve added some pictures to help you identify what woodworm looks like:
+Below we’ve added a picture to help you identify what woodworm looks like:

 What happens when you leave woodworm untreated?